Gene Derricotte: Early years and college

 Derricotte caught a 45-yard reception in the 1948 Rose Bowl.

 Derricotte was born in Fostoria, Ohio, on June 14, 1926, and he grew up in Defiance, Ohio, where his father Clarence Cobb Derricotte ran a shoe repair business.
-In addition to Eugene, Bessie M. Anderson and Clarence Derricotte had two other sons, Bruce (b.
-June 22, 1928) and Raymond.
+In addition to Eugene, Bessie M. Anderson and Clarence Derricotte had two other sons, Bruce and Raymond.
 Gene married Jeanne E. Hagans and had a son Robert.
 Years later, Gene Derricotte would tell a reporter friend of his that he always wondered about his ancestry.
 He knew his name was French, but he was not able to find out much more about his roots.

 While Eugene (or Gene, as he was often called) would become known for his athletic ability, he was also an excellent student, graduating from Defiance High School as the class valedictorian.
-(Jason, 1944) Because he was a star athlete, he was awarded a scholarship to attend the University of Michigan.
+Because he was a star athlete, he was awarded a scholarship to attend the University of Michigan.
 He enrolled in 1944, majoring in chemistry.
 While there, he became the first African-American to play in the offensive backfield for the Michigan Wolverines football program.
 Derricotte was an immediate contributor as the team's leading ground gainer in 1944.
 Press reports in 1944 typically referred to his race, identifying him as "freshman negro halfback," the "Negro speedster," the "speedy negro freshman," or the "lithe Negro star."

 In December 1944, Derricotte was drafted into the United States Army.
 He was initially assigned as an artillery cannoneer with the 16th Separate Training Battalion in Fort Bragg, North Carolina.
 He later transferred to the Tuskegee Airmen pilot training program in Tuskegee, Alabama.
 Derricotte graduated from the program in May 1946.
 With the war over, he was discharged, and he returned to the University of Michigan to continue his education.

 When he returned from the war in 1946 and resumed his education, he continued to excel in academics as well as sports.
 He maintained a "B" average and majored in pharmacy.
 In football, he shared the starting duties at the left halfback position with Bob Chappuis, who went on to All-Big Ten Conference honors in 1946.
 After starting nine games at left halfback for Fritz Crisler in 1944, Derricotte started five games to Chappuis' four in 1946.
 In the first game of the 1946 season, Derricotte threw a touchdown pass to Paul White and was described as the "sparkplug of the Michigan running game."
 Derricotte broke his nose in a scrimmage after the first game and saw limited playing time, which gave Chappuis an opportunity to shine.